Top 10 Best NBA Three Point Shooters

 1. Stephen Curry

 While there have been a lot of great three-point shooters in the NBA over the years, there is little to no doubt that Stephen Curry is the greatest three-point shooter of all time.
 Even though his career is still ongoing, he already holds the record for most three-pointers made in NBA history.
-As of February 9, 2023, he had made 3,302 three-pointers.
-He also has been extremely efficient in his shooting, making 42.75% of his three-point attempts, good enough for the 12th-best percentage all-time.
+As of the 2023 season, he has made 3,390 three-pointers.
+He also has been extremely efficient in his shooting, making 42.75% of his three-point attempts.

 2. Ray Allen